paulie-o74/paul_thomas_pt/README.md

 <img src="docs/user-story-testing/user-story-11.jpg">
 </details>

-12. As a returning user, I want to get directions to the restaurant
+12. As the site owner, I want users to get a feel for the types of services offered.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|